 Where the gap usually hides

-In our experience, the Value Gap tends to cluster in a handful of places.
+The Value Gap tends to cluster in the same handful of places.
 Pricing that was set years ago and never revisited against rising costs.
 Cash management that reacts to problems instead of forecasting them.
 Time spent by the owner on tasks that should have been delegated long ago.
 And missed opportunities — services you could offer, customers you could retain better, margin you could protect — that simply haven't been looked at properly because nobody's had the time or the framework to do it.

 None of this is usually about one dramatic fix.
 It's normally three or four smaller things that, added together, make a real difference to what the business actually generates.
 On their own, each one might look minor — a pricing tweak here, a faster follow-up on overdue invoices there.
 Together, they can add up to a meaningfully different bottom line.